surniaulula/wpsso/readme.txt

 = 3.45.10-dev.1 =

-(2017/09/05) Renamed the "SSO" top menu item to "Social / Search".
-Renamed the "Social Settings" metabox to "Social / Search Optimization".
+(2017/09/05) Renamed the "Social Settings" metabox to "Social / Search Optimization".

 = 3.45.9 =